hesperkyleniez/Group2_ML_FinalProject/README.md

 - **SHAP compute time:** SHAP values for SVM and the stacking ensemble use `KernelExplainer`, which is model-agnostic but computationally slow.
 These steps may take several minutes.
 The explainer uses a background sample of 100 training points and evaluates on 50 test samples.

 - **Reproducibility:** `random_state=42` is set across all stochastic components.
-The dataset is fetched live from the UCI repository via `ucimlrepo` — an internet connection is required on first run.
+The dataset is fetched live from the UCI repository via `ucimlrepo`, an internet connection is required on first run.

 - **Feature scaling:** `StandardScaler` is fit on the training set only and applied to both train and test sets.
 The fitted scaler must be used alongside any saved model for inference.